A Beginner's Guide to HTML: Unraveling the Basics and Understanding HTML File Structure

 6. Every web page consists of nested HTML elements.

-Overview of the Most Frequently Used HTML Tags.
+Overview of Most Frequently Used HTML Tags

 Structuring text